LilTOJustice/TrueAdaptiveMusic/trueadaptivemusicdocs/docs/Music Packs/Events.md

 # Events

 In a Music Pack, Events are one-shot music that is played when some in-game event occurs, for example the player getting an advancement, or waking up from a bed.
+When an event plays, any ongoing music will quiet down until the event music finishes.

 ## The Event Pool